 Phase 3 – Long-term maintenance

-Phase three rehabilitation happens in the community.
-This stage of rehabilitation is on-going and can involve peer support, exercise sessions and/or support to make lifestyle changes to stay well with heart disease.
-Ideally you should take part in all three rehabilitation stages, but you can access the services at different times should you wish to.
+Phase 3 rehabilitation happens in the community.
+This stage of rehabilitation is on-going and can involve peer support, exercise sessions and support to make lifestyle changes to stay well with heart disease.
+Ideally you should take part in all 3 rehabilitation stages, but you can access the services at different times should you wish to.